Wheaton Office |

 Divorce

 A divorce is a complete termination of a marriage, which leads to what is called a judgment for "dissolution of marriage."
-This process addresses all of the issues between former spouses, such as parenting time for any children you may have, other parental responsibilities, who will be paying child support, distribution of any debts or assets you share together, and if one of you will have to pay maintenance to your spouse.
+This process addresses all of the issues between former spouses, such as parenting time for any children you may have, other parental responsibilities, who will be paying child support, distribution of any debts or assets you share together, and if one of you will have to pay maintenance to the other spouse.
+This is often the best option for ending a long-term relationship, and it provides a sense of finality and ensures that you will be able to move forward, establish new living arrangements, maintain relationships with your children, and get married to a new partner in the future.

 Legal Separation

 The main difference between divorce and legal separation is that a separation does not dissolve the marriage.
-In order to perform a legal separation, you and your spouse must be living apart from one another.
-You and your spouse can fill out a legal separation agreement to determine the allocation of parental duties or payments such as child support or maintenance, although if you cannot agree on these matters, a judge may make decisions for you.
+You and your spouse can fill out a legal separation agreement to address many of the same issues that would be involved in a divorce.
+You can make decisions about the allocation of parental duties or payments such as child support or spousal support, although if you cannot agree on these matters, a judge may make decisions for you.
 Property cannot be divided unless you and your spouse have agreed on how to do so.
+Legal separation may be an option if you wish to maintain some of the benefits of marriage, such as inheritance rights or shared health insurance.
+However, if you plan to marry a new partner, you will need to end your legal separation and get a divorce.

 Annulment